iconodo/mice-nmen/README.md

    * Human recombinant frataxin... a substance struggling to get out of the labs in healing form

 ## II.- `... of heaven and earth`
+### Or how to avoid forcing the desired caravan of solutions camel into the needle of sciences-religions dialogues:

+3. `Heaven...
+I'm in heaven` - beyond severe "sight damaging"... and the `actual "cars not so sexy anymore" cause they all look the "toys" depicted in` [Short History of RMI HyperCars](http://www.autoblog.com/2007/01/05/a-short-history-of-the-rmi-hypercar-ultralight-vehicle-concept/)